ReturnHelper/return-request-api-docs/source/getting_start.rst

 This section is intended for existing Return Helper Portal users who are starting to implement API workflows.
 If you are a normal API user, you do not need to retrieve history data because all neccessary information are exchanged between API calls.

-To retrieve return shipment history data: See :ref:`method-SearchShipment`
+To retrieve return shipment history data: See :ref:`method-ListShipment`

-To retrieve return inventory history data: See :ref:`method-SearchReturnInventory`
+To retrieve return inventory history data: See :ref:`method-ListReturnInventory`

 To retrieve FBA history data:

-1. Use :ref:`method-SearchFbaShipment` to search for history FBA shipments within a date range, getting a list of fbaShipmentId.
+1. Use :ref:`method-ListFbaShipment` to search for history FBA shipments within a date range, getting a list of fbaShipmentId.
 2. Get shipment item list using :ref:`method-GetFbaShipmentItemList`.
 This response contains every fba shipment items, their fnsku, total quantity as well as available quantity wihtin this fbaShipmentId.
 3. Get the fba warehouse inventory list with a fnsku by :ref:`method-GetFbaWarehouseInventoryList`
-4. Similarly, search fba instructions using :ref:`method-SearchFbaInstruction`.
+4. Similarly, search fba instructions using :ref:`method-ListFbaInstruction`.
 5. Then, get the list of items for each fba instructions by :ref:`method-GetFbaInstructionItemList`.

 Once you have successfully retrieved all the history data,